| The Investigation Process Research Resources site|

 Launched Aug 26 1996.

-The References List section has been significantly expanded with numerous additions from my papers, annotated to indicate the papers' main messages.
-New works of interest have been added to the on-line section of my archives at my www.ludwigbenner.org wb site.
+The References List section has been significantly updated with numerous additions from my papers, annotated to indicate the papers' main messages.
+New works have been added to the on-line section of my archives at my www.ludwigbenner.org wb site.
 (2/16)

 An article ISASI: 50 Years of Investigations describing the most noteworthy aviation accident investigations since 1964, and the role of investigations can be read in July-September 2014 ISASI Forum, p10-23 (Aug 2015)